jonhillmtl/django-jwt-middleware/README.md

 `example` contains an example Django project implementing the service.

-I userdPostman during development to hit the `test_middleware/` url, with PUT, POST, DELETE, and GET calls. `jwtoken` was, naturally, set.
+I used Postman during development to hit the `test_middleware/` url, with PUT, POST, DELETE, and GET calls. `jwtoken` was, naturally, set.
 Try it out.

 ### TODO